The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Extending Results: the case of small

 \section{Extending Results: the case of small $a$}

-Having established the existence of $2n$ baby $\mandel$'s, we now look to push the range of fixed parameter values in which they exist, toward smaller values of $a$, approaching the degenerate $a=0$ case.
-We shall prove the existence of baby $\mandel$'s in the $c$-plane for $a$ as small as $\frac{1}{10}$, but this requires increasing the minimum bound on the degree $n$.
+Having located $2n$ baby $\mandel$'s, we now look to push the range of fixed parameter values in which they exist, toward smaller values of $a$, approaching the degenerate $a=0$ case.
+We shall find baby $\mandel$'s in the $c$-plane for $a$ as small as $\frac{1}{10}$, but this requires increasing the minimum bound on the degree $n$.
+One could push $a$ even smaller, but then raising $n$ would be necessary.
+A potential direction for future work would be to study the needed lower bound on $n$ as $a$ decreases to $0$.